Mitronios/Mitronios/README.md

 <h1 align="center">Hi 👋, I'm Miguel Angel</h1>
 <h3 align="center">Passionate about cats and Coffee, now part of the coding geeks</h3>

-- 🔭 I’m currently working on **KeepCoding Full Stack bootcamp**
+- 🔭 I’m currently working at **KeepCoding Web Full Stack bootcamp**

-- 🌱 I’m currently learning about **Applied AI at 4Geeks Academy**
+- 🌱 I’m currently learning about **Object Oriented Programming with python**

 - 👯 I’m looking to collaborate on **Open Source projects**

 - 🤝 I’m looking for help with **BackEnd and typescript**

-- 💬 Ask me about **React and JS, I can help with Python literals and operators**
+- 💬 Ask me about **React and JS, I can help with Python**

 - 📫 How to reach me **mitronios@gmail.com**